 To use an AWS service, you must sign up for an AWS account.
 After you have completed this process, you can launch any service under your account within Amazon's stated limits, and these services are billed to your specific account.
 If needed, you can create billing accounts, and then create sub-accounts that roll up to them.
 In this way, organizations can emulate a standard organizational billing structure.

-Similarly, Cloud Platform requires you to set up a Google account to use its services.
-However, Cloud Platform groups your service usage by project rather than by account.
+Similarly, Google Cloud requires you to set up a Google account to use its services.
+However, Google Cloud groups your service usage by project rather than by account.
 In this model, you can create multiple, wholly separate projects under the same account.
 In an organizational setting, this model can be advantageous, allowing you to create project spaces for separate divisions or groups within your company.
 This model can also be useful for testing purposes: once you're done with a project, you can delete the project, and all of the resources created by that project will be deleted as well.

-AWS and Cloud Platform both have default soft limits on their services for new accounts.
+AWS and Google Cloud both have default soft limits on their services for new accounts.
 These soft limits are not tied to technical limitations for a given service—instead, they are in place to help prevent fraudulent accounts from using excessive resources, and to limit risk for new users, keeping them from spending more than intended as they explore the platform.
-If you find that your application has outgrown these limits, AWS and Cloud Platform provide straightforward ways to get in touch with the appropriate internal teams to raise the limits on their services.
+If you find that your application has outgrown these limits, AWS and Google Cloud provide straightforward ways to get in touch with the appropriate internal teams to raise the limits on their services.

 Because pricing tends to change more often than core features or services, this set of articles will avoid pricing specifics where possible.
 However, each article will discuss the pricing model behind each service wherever helpful.
-For up-to-date price comparisons for your specific solution, use the Amazon pricing calculator and Cloud Platform calculator to see which configuration provides the best value in terms of flexibility, scalability, and cost.
+For up-to-date price comparisons for your specific solution, use the Amazon pricing calculator and Google Cloud calculator to see which configuration provides the best value in terms of flexibility, scalability, and cost.